Call our licensed insurance agents (TTY 711)

 • Both Original Medicare and Medicare Advantage plans cover nebulizer devices.

 • Medicare Part B covers nebulizers as durable medical equipment (DME).
-In specific situations, Part A and/or Part D (if you are enrolled) may cover costs associated with a nebulizer.
+In specific situations, Part A or Part D (if you are enrolled) may cover costs associated with a nebulizer.

 A drawing of a person selecting an option

-A nebulizer is a piece of durable medical equipment that a person with asthma or another respiratory condition can use to administer medication directly and quickly to the lungs.
-A nebulizer turns liquid medicine into a very fine mist that a person can inhale through a face mask or mouthpiece.
-Taking medication this way allows it to go straight into the lungs and the respiratory system where it is needed.
+A nebulizer is durable medical equipment (DME) that a person with asthma, COPD, or another respiratory condition can use to administer medication quickly and quickly to the lungs.
+A nebulizer turns liquid medicine into a very fine mist that you can inhale through a face mask or mouthpiece.
+Taking medication this way allows it to go straight into the the respiratory system.

 What Nebulizer Will Medicare Pay For?

-Medicare will cover whatever type of nebulizer your doctor prescribes for you as long as it’s:
+Medicare Part B will cover the purchase or rental of whatever type of nebulizer your doctor prescribes for you as long as it’s:

 • Medically necessary